Xiaomeng-He/I3SP/next_event_prediction_metrics.md

 | **SEP-LSTM**  |              |                 |                 |                 |                 |                 |                 |                 |                 |                 |                 |                 |
 | Trace-based | 0.8809         | 0.8911          | 577             | 3.38            | 0.7161          | 0.7424          | 10330           | 5.55            | 0.7799          | 0.7657          | 52.32           | 0.52            |
 | Integrated  | **0.8821**     | **0.8936**      | 587             | **3.21**        | **0.7915**      | **0.7836**      | 10771           | **5.12**        | **0.7875**       | **0.7803**     | 52.74           | 0.54            |

+This table illustrates that SEP models benefit from incorporating log prefixes when predicting the next activity label and next timestamp.